sombriks/rango-vote-spring/README.md

 - angular-material where added to provide a little better look

-- in order to get client side libraries, bower where used. using it i sped up the browser part of this party.
+- in order to get client side libraries, bower where used. using it i sped up the browser part of this party